jesseharold/yesnomaybe/README.md

 ## Todo
 - ability to save to json file, and upload/re-dit
-- ability to comare two lists, only show yes/maybe overlaps
+- ability to compare two lists, only show yes/maybe overlaps

 ## Project setup
 ```